Gryezen/JARD-document-intelligence/exasol/README.md

 **Built and tested:**
 - Schema, config, DB layer (read-write + read-only identities), audit logger, typed models, state machine
 - `agents/ingestion.py` — native PDF text layer used directly when present; scanned PDFs (no text layer) and image uploads fall back to Tesseract OCR, with the average word-confidence recorded in `AUDIT_LOG` and a separate low-confidence warning logged below 60% so a poor scan is distinguishable from genuine field ambiguity later in the pipeline.
 Verified against real generated files (native-text PDF, image-only PDF, plain image), not mocked.
-- `agents/extraction.py` — Gemini forced function-call (via `agents/llm_client.py`) that returns structured fields + confidence, persisted to `EXTRACTED_FIELDS`
+- `agents/extraction.py` — forced structured-output call (via `agents/llm_client.py`, Ollama by default or Gemini per `EXTRACTION_PROVIDER`) that returns structured fields + confidence, persisted to `EXTRACTED_FIELDS`
 - `agents/confidence.py` — deterministic gate (no model call), routes to `review` or `reasoning`
 - `agents/human_review.py` — records corrections/approvals, advances the document once all low-confidence fields are resolved
 - `agents/reasoning.py` — cross-document comparison producing structured `DISCREPANCIES`, not prose
 - `agents/action.py` — drafts email + task proposals per discrepancy; never sends anything, only writes `status='proposed'` rows for human approval
 - `agents/chat.py` — NL → SQL with a forced tool call, a hard-coded schema description (no guessed columns), and `validate_sql()` as a second line of defense in front of the read-only DB identity
-- `agents/relationships.py` — links documents into the same case: a free deterministic rule pass (same vendor + a known compatible type pair, e.g. invoice↔purchase_order) runs first, with a bounded Gemini fallback only for vendor-matched pairs whose document types aren't in the known list yet
+- `agents/relationships.py` — links documents into the same case: a free deterministic rule pass (same vendor + a known compatible type pair, e.g. invoice↔purchase_order) runs first, with a bounded LLM fallback only for vendor-matched pairs whose document types aren't in the known list yet
+- `agents/report.py` — one Gemini/Ollama call per case (not per document) that turns the case's already-extracted fields and discrepancies into a short plain-language summary a case handler can read in five seconds
 - `orchestration/workflow.py` — drives `ingest → extract → link relationships → confidence gate` and, separately, `reasoning → action → complete` for a document once unblocked
 - `api/routes.py` — Flask endpoints for upload, documents, fields, discrepancies, audit timeline, review submission, action approval, and chat. `/api/documents/upload` runs the full ingest→extract→link→gate pipeline synchronously so a demo shows real processing, not a spinner
 - `frontend/` — single-page HTML/JS/CSS app served by Flask itself (`api/routes.py` mounts it as static root): a marketing landing page plus a signed-in dashboard (documents, case comparison, review queue, discrepancies, proposed actions, audit log, NL chat) wired against the real API — sign-in itself is local-only (`localStorage`), everything past it is live
-- `tests/` — 57 passing unit tests covering the confidence gate, state-machine transitions, SQL validation, relationship rule-matching (and its Gemini fallback), OCR/PDF/plain-text ingestion, extraction/reasoning/action/chat agent call sites, the shared `agents/llm_client.py` wrapper, and that every `api/routes.py` endpoint returns a JSON error (not a bare 500) when the agent it calls fails (all run without a live Exasol connection or API key; mocked at the `call_tool` boundary using real `google.genai.types` objects, and the OCR tests generate real image/PDF fixtures on the fly and run actual Tesseract on them)
+- `tests/` — 74 passing unit tests covering the confidence gate, state-machine transitions, SQL validation, relationship rule-matching (and its LLM fallback), OCR/PDF/plain-text ingestion, extraction/reasoning/action/chat agent call sites, the shared `agents/llm_client.py` wrapper, and that every `api/routes.py` endpoint returns a JSON error (not a bare 500) when the agent it calls fails (all run without a live Exasol connection or API key; mocked at the `call_tool` boundary using real `google.genai.types` objects, and the OCR tests generate real image/PDF fixtures on the fly and run actual Tesseract on them)

 ## Sample data